Table of Contents

 - Light touring

 The cross-country skiing is a very versatile form of skiing where you can enjoy the groomed terrain as well as the ungroomed one.
 This ability to ski on the track and then having the flexibility of going off-the-track attracts many skiers.
-However, do not go overboard with these as different sub-categories may require different skiing equipment.
+However, do not go overboard with these as different styles of cross-country skiing may require slightly different skiing equipment.

-If you ask a professional skier about what skiing style and equipment you should go for as a beginner, chances are he/ she would suggest you start with cross country skiing, and specifically classic cross country skiing.
-Thought you can start with other styles as well, the XC skiing is considered as a good starting point for beginners from where they can master their basic skiing skills and venture out to try other kinds of skiing.
-After all, the sky is the limit – even in skiing.
+If you ask a professional skier about what skiing style and equipment you should go for as a beginner, chances are he/ she would suggest you start with cross-country skiing, and specifically classic cross-country skiing.

 Classic vs Skate Skiing